 A full list of the personal data that may be stored about an employee can be found in the following Excel document:

-The GDPR regulation applies if the data controller (an organisation that collects data from EU residents), processor (an organisation that processes data on behalf of data controller) or the data subject (person) is based in the EU.
-In this context, you, our customer are the data controller, we (The Holiday Tracker) are the processor and your employees are the data subjects.
+The GDPR applies if the data controller (an organisation that collects data from EU residents), processor (an organisation that processes data on behalf of data controller) or the data subject (person) is based in the EU.
+In this context, you (our customer) are the data controller, and we (The Holiday Tracker) are the processor, and your employees are the data subjects.

 As a data processor, we’ve taken the time to understand the requirements of the GDPR and made changes to our policies and procedures to ensure our compliance.
 Due to our already stringent approach to the security and privacy of your data, few changes have been required to our policies and procedures, however this document will help highlight the aspects that correlate with the GDPR requirements.

 Our Terms and Conditions, which you (our customer), will need to accept when registering to use The Holiday Tracker, contain the mandatory data controller to data processor provisions under Article 28 of the GDPR.

 By updating our systems, policies and procedures to meet the requirements of the GDPR, we provide a foundation for our customers to become GDPR compliant, but we do not guarantee the GDPR compliance of our customers.

 Data protection by Design and by Default (Article 25) requires that data protection is designed into the development of business processes for products and services.

 Guided by a regularly updated internal information security policy, we ensure that all of our employees are fully versed on what is expected of them when handling any data.
 We refresh our employees’ training every six months to ensure they comply with our strict requirements around handling data and information.

 In addition to refresher training, we continuously review and improve our security policy and our internal processes.
 This ensures that as our business evolves, our attitude to the security of your data evolves with it.